Storage rings as detectors for relic gravitational-wave background ?: Introduction

-where first two terms are caused by the tidal (m) and seasonal (s) forces, but the third term describes a rate of a change of the machine circumference due to unknown sources (us).
+The paper is addressed to the analysis of the steady damping or the systematic shrinkage of the machine circumference of the SPring-8, observed by Takao and Shimada \cite{Takao2000}.
+Since on the Earth the main fundamental effect of the gravitaitonal waves is the {\it gravitational strain}, i.e. a fractional distortion in the lengths of the objects induced by the gravitational waves \cite{Peacock1999}, we assume that the observed steady damping of the machine circumference of the storage ring of the SPring-8 is caused by an influence of the gravitational waves with sufficiently low frequencies.
+Thus, a total change of the machine circumference of the SPring-8 we propose to define as follows

-The theoretical predictions for $(\Delta C/\Delta t)_{\rm m} + (\Delta C/\Delta t)_{\rm s}$ caused by the tidal and seasonal forces have been fully confirmed experimentally \cite{SD99,MT00}.
-Nevertheless, measuring the rate $\Delta C/\Delta t$ of the changes of the machine circumference of the storage ring there has been found a systematic shrinkage of the machine circumference with the rate of about $2\times 10^{-4}\,{\rm m/yr}$ \cite{MT00}, which cannot be explained by the tidal and seasonal forces induced by the Moon and the Sun.
-In (\ref{label1.1}) this shrinkage is described by the third term $(\Delta C/\Delta t)_{\rm us}$.
-In this letter we give arguments that this phenomenon can be understood as an influence of a cosmic very low--frequency gravitational--wave background.
-Therefore, below we denote the third term as $(\Delta C/\Delta t)_{\rm gw}$.
+where first two terms are caused by the tidal (m) and seasonal (s) forces, whereas the third term describes a rate of a steady damping of the machine circumference, caused by the gravitational waves.